Research Makes a Case for Testosterone Replacement Therapy (TRT)

-The contradiction in this line of reasoning is obvious.
+The contradiction in this line of reasoning is apparent.
 Young men’s bodies are flooded with testosterone, yet how many young men have prostate cancer in comparison to older men?

 However, the Times are Changing

 There is still debate that resembles a “which came first, the chicken or the egg” question: Is the poor health of aging men due to low-T, or did low-T cause their poor health?